eStonefish-Scenes: A Sim-to-Real Validated and Robot-Centric Event-based Optical Flow Dataset for Underwater Vehicles: Introduction

-Finally, we also introduce \emph{eWiz}, a library that is composed of all the tools necessary for processing event-based data, ranging from data loading and manipulation, to augmentation and visualization, to encoding and training data generation, together with various loss functions and performance metrics.
-We plan to add more functionalities and incorporate more areas of applications as our work on event-based processing progresses.
+We also introduce \emph{eWiz}, a library comprising of all the tools necessary for processing event-based data, ranging from data loading and manipulation, to augmentation and visualization, to encoding and training data generation, together with various loss functions and performance metrics.
 The library is openly available at the following link: \url{https://github.com/CIRS-Girona/ewiz}.